Ergun Caner and the Kingmakers: An Enforcer Leaves the Penalty Box

 One class member who could always be counted on for an engaging dialogue was Mark Lamprecht.
 Lamprecht, who was rarely without his trench-coat and plastic jug of tea, was a former body-builder.
 He was an imposing figure, physically and mentally, but his soft-spoken nature and kind eyes portrayed an affability that many of his kind, 5-point Calvinists, sorely lacked.
 Lamprecht was raised as a fundamentalist Mormon and, having come to faith in Christ, insisted on doctrinal fidelity in a way that should be expected from a cultist who had come to hold to the Doctrines of Grace.
 Lamprecht was such a dyed-in-the-wool Calvinist that James White himself had performed Lamprecht’s wedding ceremony.

-Seth Dunn was another student enrolled in the class.
-Like Lamprecht, he was a full-time professional who attended seminary in the evenings, on-line, or through week-long workshops.
-After having been enrolled in seminary for three years, Dunn decided to change his major to Christian Apologetics.
-As an accountant and student of philosophy, the logical and intellectual nature of the discipline called to him.
-Thus, he found himself in the evening section of Logic class at the North Georgia campus library with Mark Lamprecht.
-On one particular evening he watched as an animated Mark Lamprecht stood at the front of the classroom during break time telling anyone who would listen to him about the systematic elimination of Calvinist professors from Truett-McConnell College, a small Georgia Baptist Convention college nestled in the mountains of rural North Georgia, that was being instigated by the institution’s president Dr. Emir Caner.
-Seth, not being a Calvinist himself and not being apprised of the Calvinist controversies that permeated Georgia Baptist politics had little interest in Lamprecht’s tale of Emir Caner and Truett-McConnell College.
-Yet one individual Lamprecht brought up piqued Dunn’s interest, Emir Caner’s brother, Ergun.
+I was another student enrolled in the class.
+Like Lamprecht, a full-time professional who attended seminary in the evenings, on-line, or through week-long workshops.
+After having been enrolled in seminary for three years, I decided to change my major to Christian Apologetics.
+As an accountant and student of philosophy, the logical and intellectual nature of the discipline called to me.
+Thus, I found myself in the evening section of Logic class at the North Georgia campus library with Mark Lamprecht.
+On one particular evening I watched as an animated Mark Lamprecht stood at the front of the classroom during break time telling anyone who would listen to him about the systematic elimination of Calvinist professors from Truett-McConnell College, a small Georgia Baptist Convention college nestled in the mountains of rural North Georgia, that was being instigated by the institution’s president Dr. Emir Caner.
+I, not being a Calvinist myself and not being apprised of the Calvinist controversies that permeated Georgia Baptist politics had little interest in Lamprecht’s tale of Emir Caner and Truett-McConnell College.
+Yet one individual Lamprecht brought up piqued my interest, Emir Caner’s brother, Ergun.

-Ergun Caner was a fascinating character and one of whom Dunn had never heard.
-Lamprecht told Dunn all about the misdeeds of Ergun.
-Ergun was the former head of Liberty University’s seminary.
+Ergun Caner was a fascinating character and one of whom I had never heard.
+Lamprecht told me all about the misdeeds of Ergun.
+Ergun was the former Dean of Liberty University’s seminary.
 In 2010, a Liberty University investigation deemed that Caner was guilty “factual statements that are self-contradictory” in a popular testimony claiming he received terrorist training before converting from Islam to Christianity.
 According to a Baptist News Global Report:

 “Controversy arose in 2010, when bloggers questioned written descriptions of Caner’s academic credentials and apparent embellishments in recorded versions of his ‘Jihad to Jesus’ testimony popular with evangelical audiences in the aftermath of 9/11.